Middle School Music

 Fox Lane Middle School Music Program

 The NAMM Foundation (National Association of Music Merchants surveys school districts across the United States seeking to acknowledge communities for their commitment to and support for music education in schools.
-For the fifth year in a row, the Bedford Central School District has been recognized as one of the 2017 NAMM Foundation Best Communities for Music Education.
+For the seventh year in a row, the Bedford Central School District has been recognized as one of the 2019 NAMM Foundation Best Communities for Music Education.

 Welcome to the Music Department at the Fox Lane Middle School where we strive to provide an enriching musical experience for every child in grades 6 - 8.
 There are four music disciplines available at the middle school: Band, Chorus, Orchestra & Exploratory Music.
 In grades 7 and 8, the Exploratory Music options also include Applied Piano and Applied Guitar for those student who demonstrate success in these units during the 6th grade Exploratory Music experience.